Vanadium-GITHUB/EoaNB/README.md

 ## Meet the Team; Join the Discussion

 Have more questions, comments or feedback?
-You can contacting us by joining our discord:
+You can contact us by joining our discord:

 - https://discord.gg/VgufEME